Yasmani Grandal Player Props: White Sox vs. Rays

 Yasmani Grandal At The Plate

-- Grandal is hitting .263 with six doubles, a home run and five walks.
+- Grandal has seven doubles, a home run and six walks while hitting .279.

 - In five games this year, Grandal has picked up an RBI, with more than one RBI once.